Stocks (Options, Splits, Traders)

 The basis of stocks or bonds you own generally is the purchase price plus the costs of purchase, such as commissions and recording or transfer fees.
 If you acquired these securities other than by purchase, your basis is usually determined by fair market value or the previous owner’s adjusted basis.
 When selling securities, you should be able to identify the specific shares to be sold.

-If you can identify which shares of stock you sold, your basis is:
+If you can identify which shares of stock you sold, your basis generally is:

 - What you paid for the shares sold plus any costs of purchase.

 - The total of all the acquisition costs of all the shares sold if you sell a block of the same kind of stock and you report all the shares sold at the same time as one sale.